valeriangalliat/blog/2020/06/my-settings-for-gopro-hero-2018-and-hero5-black.md

 reason I were to want those 10% back and don't need stabilization (or not that much), I would turn off built-in stabilization.

-In some cases I will shoot 4K, like if I shoot a bit wider than I need and plan to crop in post, so that I can keep a decent image quality by doing so if I output in 2K or 1080p.
-I do this mostly just for static shots using a tripod where I want the option to adjust the framing in post, but I often use the LX100 for this kind of shots, and keep the GoPro for action shots, where I rarely ever crop the footage.
+In some cases I will shoot 2.7K or 4K, like if I shoot a bit wider than I need and plan to crop in post, so that I can keep a decent image quality by doing so if I output in 2K or 1080p.
+I do this mostly just for static shots using a tripod where I want the option to adjust the framing in post, but I often use the LX100 for this kind of shots, and keep the GoPro for action shots, where I rarely ever crop the footage anyways.

+A thing to note is that the 1440p option is 1920x1440, so a 4:3 ratio, so that won't match e.g. 2K on YouTube which expects 16:9 2560x1440.
+The closest to that will be the 2.7K option which is 2704x1520, which is the one I use when I plan to export 2K video on YouTube.

+I could think about using the 1440p option when I would otherwise use 1080p, then crop it back in my timeline to a 16:9 ratio, but that would give me more height to play with if I'm also gonna crop that footage in 9:16 for Instagram and such.

-Maybe if I know I don't need a lot of shots, thus I don't really care about space and battery, I will shoot 4K so that when exporting in 2K or 1080p it looks even nicer.
+Finally, if I know I don't need a lot of shots, thus I don't really care about space and battery, I might shoot 4K so that when exporting in 2K or 1080p it looks even nicer.

 ### Frame rate (FPS)